University of North Carolina at Chapel Hill student housing: Kenan Community

 Kenan residence hall, built in 1939, is located on Battle Lane in the northeast corner of campus.
 Kenan is all-female and hosts about 120 residents on three floors.
-Kenan has study rooms, corridor-style hallways, a kitchen with an ice machine, a laundry room, a TV room, lounges, vending machines and a parlor on the first floor.
-The building is equipped with smoke detectors, alarms, a sprinkler system and central air-conditioning.

 Kenan is named after Mary Lily Kenan Flagler Bingham (1867–1917), the second wife of George Bingham Sr. and widow of Henry Flagler, both prominent benefactors of UNC.
 The Kenan-Flagler Business School is also named for Mary Kenan and Henry Flagler.
 In 1917, she donated $75,000 per year to pay competitive salaries to professors, a donation that helped the university move into the ranks of the nation's leading colleges.
 Like her brother, William Rand Kenan, Jr., she continued the family's association with the university, which dates back to the 1790s.